Vyxal/Vyxal/documentation/Advanced Features/Records and Extensions.md

 * Like custom elements, the implementation branch is where the actual code for the element or modifier is written.
 When called, the method will pop all arguments from the stack and execute the implementation as if it were a lambda.
 The implementation branch can be any valid Vyxal code.

-### Order of Extension Method Matching
+### Order of Extension Dispatching

 When a symbol is called, first the interpreter will check for an extension method with the appropriate types of items on the stack.
-If found, it will execute the extension.
+If found, it will execute the extension, in a multiple-dispatch manner.
 Otherwise, the interpreter will check for a custom element with the same symbol.
 If found, it will execute the custom element.
 Otherwise, it will finally try a lookup of the built-in symbols.
 If none of these are found, an error will be thrown.